A friend of my son was giving this table away. I said yes in a heartbeat!

 DIY With Yard Sale Treasures

-I picked this up during one of my yard sales hunts.
-The glass inserts I had already removed for the ride home.
-And, by the way, take a look at that wooden gate!
+The glass inserts were already removed for the ride home, so you can’t see them in this photo, but you can in one below.
+By the way, take a look at that wooden gate!
 You can find that story here.

 The color of this table is typical of furniture from the same time period…not really that long ago…with the claw style feet and that orange-tan color.
 Ewww.